Introduction to IoT: Advantages of IoT

 \section{Advantages of IoT}

-The amount of benefit IoT offers to people's life is the main reason IoT is becoming more popular by the day.
-IoT solutions are developed and invented to make people's life easier and more convenient.
-Healthcare, education, and business—there is hardly any field that is not affected by IoT technology.
-This section elaborates on the most visible benefits of IoT in people's daily lives \cite{zubovich2023Advantages, laghari2021review} and Fig. \ref{fig:advantages} provides a visual overview.
+The amount of benefits IoT offers to people's lives is the main reason IoT is becoming more popular by the day.
+IoT solutions are developed and invented to make people's lives easier and more convenient.
+IoT technology affects almost every field, including healthcare, education, and business.
+This section elaborates on the most visible benefits of IoT in people's daily lives \cite{zubovich2023Advantages, laghari2021review}, and Fig. \ref{fig:advantages} provides a visual overview.

-\begin{enumerate} \item \textit{Efficient Data Collection}\\ IoT based data collection has been particularly beneficial in sectors such as healthcare and finance \cite{gimpel2020bringing}.
+\begin{enumerate} \item \textit{Efficient Data Collection}: IoT-based data collection has been particularly beneficial in sectors such as healthcare and finance \cite{gimpel2020bringing}.
 A straightforward illustration of efficient data collection is the integration of IoT in the retail sector.
 Internet-connected tags can provide data on purchase decisions and sales trends, whether weekly or monthly.
 This enhanced data gathering can improve inventory management and reveal valuable insights into customer behavior, ultimately contributing to the prosperity of the business.

-\item \textit{Control and Automation}\\ IoT has provided its customers a more convenient lifestyle and allows them to control their daily activities with the touch of a button.
+\item \textit{Control and Automation}: IoT has provided its customers with a more convenient lifestyle and allows them to control their daily activities with the touch of a button.
 One simple yet remarkable example is the smart bulb, which can be controlled without even touching the switches; the user can simply turn off or on the light remotely.
 Not only can the light bulb, coffee maker, or any other electrical device in the home be controlled with the tip of the device, but they can also be controlled using a voice command when they are linked to Google's or Amazon's voice assistants.

-\item \textit{Real-time Access to Information}\\IoT devices offer immediate access to information, proving invaluable across healthcare, business, and everyday applications.
+\item \textit{Real-time Access to Information}: IoT devices offer immediate access to information, proving invaluable across healthcare, business, and everyday applications.
 A prime illustration of the advantages of real-time data access is within the healthcare sector.
 Physicians can access patient data in real-time, enabling continuous health monitoring.
 This capability becomes particularly crucial in delivering emergency medical assistance swiftly when unexpected health issues arise.